spujadas/elk-docker/docs/index.md

 ## Troubleshooting <a name="troubleshooting"></a>

 **Important** – If you need help to troubleshoot the configuration of Elasticsearch, Logstash, or Kibana, regardless of where the services are running (in a Docker container or not), please head over to the [Elastic forums](https://discuss.elastic.co/).
-The troubleshooting guidelines below only apply to the running a container using the ELK Docker image.
+The troubleshooting guidelines below only apply to running a container using the ELK Docker image.

 Here are a few pointers to help you troubleshoot your containerised ELK.